musukvl/article-terraform-resource-identification/README.md

 ## Resource identifier in case of single resource

-Let`s check the [simple example](https://github.com/musukvl/article-terraform-resource-identification/blob/master/001-basic-example/main.tf) of azure storage account created with Terraform and track resource identification on each level:
+Let's check the [simple example](https://github.com/musukvl/article-terraform-resource-identification/blob/master/001-basic-example/main.tf) of azure storage account created with Terraform and track resource identification on each level:

 Resource definition in .tf-file code level is: